5 min read

 With the same 10% annual return, the value of the returns grow more each year because not only are you earning interest on the initial investment, but you’re also earning interest on the returns gained.
 It’s kind of like a snowball rolling down a hill picking up more snow on its journey.

-In the short term, it's hard to predict whether, or how much, the share markets may increase or decrease in value - share prices go up and down regularly.
+In the short term, it's hard to predict whether - or how much - the share markets may increase or decrease in value - share prices are naturally volatile and go up and down regularly.
 This may mean that leaving your investments as long as possible gives the best chance of compounding returns to do their work, and for your investment to ride out the bumps in the market.

-Take a look for yourself!
-Google the share price for large, well-established companies and look at the share price over a long period of time.
-The share price goes up and down over the short and even medium term, but in the long run, over decades, the graph line typically points up for mature companies.
+Take a look for yourself.
+Google the share price for large, well-established companies - or search in Yahoo!
+Finance - and look at the share price over a long period of time - ‘Max’ (for maximum).
+The share price goes up and down over the short and even medium term.
+But in the long run, over decades, the graph line typically points up for mature companies.

-Compounding growth works - even with some bad years
+Compounding interest works - even with some bad years

-Using that same $1,000 investment, let's run the numbers again based on the average returns of the S&P 500 over the past ten years:
+Using that same $1,000 investment, let's run the numbers again based on the average returns of the S&P 500 over the past ten years and create our own compound interest calculator:

 Year Start value Growth End value Annual gain/loss Total gain/loss